 Currently police have not found out who threw the sprinkler or where it came from.

 If you’ve passed your driving test, you will know that it is illegal not to stop at a red traffic light and many intersections have cameras mounted on the traffic lights to catch people who run a red light.

 Did you know it is also technically an offence to run a yellow light if it can be proven that you had time to stop safely?

-Under Regulation 57 of the Road Rules 2008 (Road Safety and Transport Management Act 1999), anyone who doesn’t stop at a yellow light, as long as they had time to do so safely, can be found guilty of an offence.
+Under the NSW Road Rules, anyone who doesn’t stop at a yellow light, as long as they had time to do so safely, can be found guilty of an offence.

 The penalty for running a yellow light is the same as for running a red light – a fine of $415 and three demerit points off your licence.

 The same penalties apply for running a yellow filter arrow.

 Using your car horn without good reason

 If you’re tempted to toot your horn when you see a friend on the road, you might want to reconsider.